dgwnu/fuseki-service/README.md

         width="3%"
     />
 </a>
-Fuseki v3.17.0 Executable Download is used to run the service.
+Jena Fuseki v3.17.0 basic executable download is used to provide the service.
 </p>
 <p>
 <a href="https://github.com/Unitech/pm2">